bobsmithliu/COMMdoc/docs/text-channel.md

     text-channel-file-upload-button

-2. Select the file you would like to upload and Clikc OK.
+2. Select the file you would like to upload and Click OK.

 3. You can then choose to add a comment that will be send with the file, and mark the file as spoiler to prevent it being seen immediately.